PCJones/ultimate-splinterlands-bot-API/README.md

 ## Understanding the code
 Until there is better documentation, it's probably best to set a breakpoint at the beginning of the `TeamGeneration.GetTeamAsync()` method and then to debug trough the whole method.
 I've tried to add comments where I could but it's really quite a mess, sorry again :D

+## Game Crawler
+Sourcode for the crawler to add more games will follow soon